 Science: Have a group of students research and compile information on a particular topic, including images, graphs, videos, websites, and text and present it to the class.
 Ask the audience, community members, or parents to leave questions on the page for the student presenters to answer.

-English/Language Arts: Have your whole class deconstruct a character, scene, or book together by producing a visual storyboard or comic strip with images, and/or linked videos, text, and other linked resources explaining historical relevance, imagery, character development et cetera that can be shared with the class at the end of the lesson.
+English/Language Arts: Have your whole class deconstruct a character, scene, or book together by producing a visual storyboard or comic strip with images, and linked videos, text, and other resources explaining historical relevance, imagery, character development, etc… that can be shared with the class at the end of the lesson.

 Social Studies: Have students create an interactive timeline compiling images, videos, text and other resources explaining how events contributed to one another and progressed over time.
 Students could also annotate an image deconstructing how different aspects of the image illustrate different themes in that time period.